 Tracking Group Data completed by Party A

-Note: The current Effective version of the Transaction is terminated as of the Transaction Effective Date.
+Note: The current Effective version of the Transaction is terminated as of the Transaction Confirmation Effective Date.

 Scenario F

 Description: Party A, as Confirming Party, initiates a new transaction confirmation, update to an existing Transaction, or Termination of an existing Transaction with Party B. The TC Dataset is not in effect until the TC Dataset is Effective with a Transaction Change Type Status = A (Accepted) and a Transaction Confirmation Status = E (Effective).